You Need More Than ‘Internal Sales Debriefs’ To Increase Competitiveness

 - Remove as much bias as you can.
 Another benefit of using an external service, is that the approach provides you with an independent, unbiased interview.
 In contrast, having someone self-report the details of their performance has too much bias and spin.

 - Leverage the consultant’s experience and methodology.
 There will be issues that will come up in managing this type of program.
 If you haven’t done it before, it’s fairly difficult to analyze win/loss data and make conclusions.
 Experience can help you avoid mistakes that might end your program.

 - Gather the right normalized data in a consistent, systematic manner.
 In order to help your organization become more competitive, you need to be able to draw conclusions and provide actionable recommendations.
 Therefore, you need an approach that allows the data to be analyzed across the interviews.
 Your interview data should include – the customer’s selection criteria, the criteria importance weightings, and scores of the vendors across the criteria – along with the reasons behind the values that the customer gives you and your competitors.

 For those of you who still think that an internal sales debrief may be good enough – consider this easy test.
 Compare the two approaches yourself.

 But make sure your comparison includes two key aspects:

-Internal Sales Debriefs are useful – but they are very different from customer Win/Loss Interviewing and Analysis.
-You need the latter to get the facts directly from the source, in an unbiased and complete manner – so that you can draw conclusions and make changes in your approach that will lead to improved competitiveness and increased sales performance.
+Internal sales debriefs are useful – but they are very different from customer win-loss interviewing and analysis.
+You need the latter to get the facts directly from the source, in an unbiased and complete manner; then you can draw conclusions and make changes in your approach that will lead to improved competitiveness and increased sales performance.